veeso/termscp/README.md

 ## Upcoming Features 🧪

-- **Bookmarks and recents**: possibility to save favourites and recent connections to user data, to connect quickly from main menu
 - **Text viewer**: possibility to open and read file both on remote and on local host; this will also support syntax highlighting.

 ---